-The service provider must contact the child's parent/guardian to establish the cause of the child's absence within the first week of the absence commencing.
-If a child leaves the service or has not attended for 4 consecutive weeks, the service must create a Leaver form via the EY HIVE stating the date the child last attended the service.
+The service provider must contact the child's parent/guardian/carer to establish the cause of the child's absence within the first week of the absence commencing.
+If a child leaves the service or has not attended for 4 consecutive weeks, the service must withdraw the AIM Level 4 application.
+The service must also follow the rules for absence or under attendance as set out in ECCE rules.
+Please refer to the